 4. Filing fee: The notice of appeal shall be accompanied by a Two Hundred and Fifty Dollar ($250) filing fee paid by cashier’s check or money order to USA Track & Field, Inc.

-5. Appointment of appeals panel: USATF shall appoint a panel of arbitrators to hear appeals as follows:
+5. Appointment of appeals panel: USATF shall appoint a panel of unbiased, disinterested, and impartial arbitrators to hear appeals as follows:

 a.
 Appeal of Association decision: The CEO shall appoint an NABR appeals panel within thirty (30) days of receiving the notice of appeal; or

 b.
-Appeal of NABR decision: Within thirty (30) days of receiving the notice of appeal from an NABR decision, the Law and Legislation Committee chair shall select three (3) committee members, including at least one Active Athlete, to hear the appeal.
+Appeal of NABR decision: Within thirty (30) days of receiving the notice of appeal from an NABR decision, the Law and Legislation Committee chair shall select three (3) committee members, including at least one (1) Actively Engaged Athlete member (or a Ten Year Athlete when such complaint involves the Olympic, Paralympic, Pan American, Parapan American, or Youth Olympic Games), to hear the appeal.

 6. Panel chairperson: The appeals panel shall select a chair within five (5) days of appointment to hear the appeal.
 The CEO shall select the chair if the panel fails to do so.